 Our students perform well at Advanced Level, achieving better than the national average.
 Groups in the Sixth Form are smaller and the atmosphere is pleasant, friendly and hard-working.

 - AQA A Level English Literature Specification B (7716/7717)

 - AQA A Level English Language and Literature (7706/7707).

 Students are also able to re-sit GCSE English Language in Year 12 if they have not been successful in achieving a C grade in Year 11.

-The Faculty aims to extend our students’ experiences beyond the classroom by running a number of activities to promote student engagement with the subject.
+The Team aims to extend our students’ experiences beyond the classroom by running a number of activities to promote student engagement with the subject.
 These include theatre and cinema visits, outside speakers, study days, and our involvement with BBC School Report.